 EHI graduate student research grants

-Every year the EHI provides a number of Grants to support graduate student research projects related to human hydration.
+Every year the EHI provides eight Grants to support graduate student research projects related to human hydration.
 In doing so the Institute seeks to encourage more research related to human hydration in order to build greater knowledge about this important aspect of public health.

 Applications are welcomed every year from graduate students registered at a Higher Education Institution in biological, social, nutritional or clinical medicine studies.
 Each award has a value of € 5,000, with additional support to a maximum of € 1,000 available on application to allow the presentation of results.

-Since the scheme was first launched in 2010/11, the EHI has supported 46 research projects in human hydration.
+Since the scheme was first launched in 2010/11, the EHI has supported fifteen research projects in human hydration.